aviaryhq/cloudglue-mcp-server/README.md

 - **`search_video_summaries`**: AI-powered semantic search to find relevant videos within a collection.
 Uses Cloudglue's search API to locate videos based on their content, summaries, and metadata.
 Works with rich-transcripts and media-descriptions collections.
 Returns structured search results with video information and relevance scores.
 Perfect for discovering videos by topic, theme, or content similarity.
 Returns up to 20 relevant videos per query.

+### **Collection Management**

+- **`create_collection`**: Create a new media-descriptions collection for organizing and processing videos.
+The collection will be configured to extract summaries, scene text, speech transcripts, and visual descriptions from videos.
+Requires a unique collection name and optional description.
+Use this to set up a collection before adding videos to it.

+- **`add_video_to_collection`**: Add a video to an existing collection by URL.
+Supports Cloudglue URLs (`cloudglue://files/file-id`), public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).
+Note: YouTube URLs are not supported for adding videos to collections.
+The video will be processed according to the collection's configuration.
+Requires collection ID from `list_collections` and the video URL.

+- **`remove_video_from_collection`**: Remove a video from a collection using its Cloudglue file ID.
+The video file itself is not deleted from your account, only removed from this collection.
+Requires collection ID and file ID (from `list_videos`).

+- **`upload_file_to_collection`**: Upload a local video file to Cloudglue and automatically add it to a collection.
+The file is first uploaded to your Cloudglue account, then added to the specified collection.
+Requires an absolute file path to the video file on your local system.
+Supported formats: MP4, MOV, AVI, MKV, WebM.
+The file must exist and be readable.

+- **`delete_collection`**: Delete a collection from your account.
+The collection and its configuration will be removed, but the video files themselves remain in your account and can be accessed individually or added to other collections.
+Requires collection ID from `list_collections`.

 ### **Pagination Strategy**

 **When to Paginate Exhaustively:**